Last updated: July 29, 2022

 Examples include: cinnamon and ginger.

-Currently, the use of spices and herbs in cigarettes is allowed.
-As of July 11, 2023, when amendments to Law No. 2899-IV come into effect, the manufacture, import and sale of “cigarettes with a characteristic smell or taste” will be prohibited.
-Therefore, cigarettes with spices and herbs will be banned.
+The law prohibits the manufacture, import and sale of “cigarettes with a characteristic smell or taste.”
+Therefore, cigarettes with spices and herbs are banned.

-As of July 11, 2023, the law will align with FCTC Art.
+The law aligns with FCTC Art.
 9 and the FCTC Arts.
 9 & 10 Partial Guidelines in that it will regulate ingredients used to increase palatability such as spices and herbs.

 Other flavorings (not covered above)